Blog

 An interesting observation was that men had similar scores in the three games – if they did well in one game, they tended to do well in the other two as well.
 Women, on the other hand, showed a larger discrepancy.
 This suggests that men access psi capabilities through a similar neural strategy regardless of the psi task, while for women, strategy was task-dependent.
 Further research could help to better understand these differences.

-Why learn more about psi?
+Why learn more about psi/psychic abilities?

 The more we know about our full human capacities – beyond the materialistic worldview – the better we can develop more efficient ways of making personal decisions, enhancing health and healing, and possibly to also allow for collective consciousness to expand.
 This study has helped to elucidate how factors like gender and psi belief affect psi performance, which can in turn help steer the direction for further experiments that will investigate these mechanisms in more detail.